OpenCHAMI/openchami.org/content/docs/tutorial.md

 {{< tab "Using YAML" >}}

-If you created the payload file in YAML, you can only use `ochami` to set the boot config since the `boot-service` CLI can only be set in JSON.
+If you created the payload file in YAML, you must use `ochami` to set the boot config, since the alternative `boot-service` CLI only accepts JSON.

 {{< callout context="note" title="Note" icon="outline/info-circle" > }}